Chigul: Early life

+Education

-She had her primary and secondary education in Lagos during her secondary school days she attended two Air Force secondary schools one in Jos and the other in Ikeja, Lagos.
+She had her primary and secondary education in Lagos.
+During her secondary school days, she attended two Air Force secondary schools one in Jos, Plateau State, northern Nigeria and the other in Ikeja, Lagos State, southwest Nigeria.
 After her secondary school, she entered Abia State University (ABSU).
 She attended ABSU for three months.
 In 1994, she left ABSU to study Criminal Law at Delaware State University, at her father's request.
 This was not a success, so she left after two years to study French Education at Delaware State University.
 Omeruah is a polyglot and can speak 5 languages fluently.
 She returned to Nigeria after twelve years in America.

+Career

-She initially became a singer under the name C-Flow, but this has been subsumed by her characters - principal of which is Chigul.
+She initially became a singer under the name C-Flow, but this has been subsumed by her characters – principal of which is Chigul.
 Chigul speaks in a strong Igbo accent.
 Chigul was first heard as a recording of the song "Kilode" sent by Omeruah to her friends, but the sound was soon re-sent around Nigeria.
 Chigul has been married, but this ended with no joint children.

 Omeruah has twelve characters, but she is known as "Chigul" after her most well-known invention.
 She has been interviewed and lauded by a number of media outlets.
-She had given a TEDx talk and appeared as a character in the Nollywood film Road to Yesterday.
+She had given TEDx talks and appeared as a character in the Nollywood film Road to Yesterday.
 In 2015 she appeared as a guest on the single "Karishika" by Falz.
 She was a 2014 honouree as the “Comedienne of The Year” at The Sisterhoods Award Ceremony.

 In May 2020, Omeruah appeared in the Visual Collaborative electronic catalogue, in an issue called TwentyEightyFour, she was featured in the same issue with Dakore Akande, Oliver Nakakande and Coppé.

+In September 2022, Chioma Omeruah produced and hosted Her Matters, a talk-show series addressing pressing issues affecting women globally.
+The show provides a platform for professionals to share their expertise and personal experiences, focusing on sensitive subjects related to women's health and welfare.
+By covering a wide range of topics, Her Matters aims to empower women and raise awareness through informed discussions and relatable stories.

+Personal life

+Her father is said to be one of the best things that happened in football.
+Her late dad was a three time minister for information, youth, sports and culture.
+He was in charge in 1985 when the Golden Eaglets won the Inaugural FIFA under-16 World Championship.
+Chioma speaks 5 languages French, Spanish, Igbo, Hausa and English.